-I want to show you how, in a few short hours over the school holidays, you can have an entire freezer full of school lunchbox snacks that will keep your kids smiling and last for a whole school term, saving you SO much time on lunchbox preparation each week.
+I want to show you how, in just a few short hours, you can have an entire freezer full of healthy lunchbox snacks that will last for the whole school term, saving you SO much time on lunchbox preparation each week.

-Before the beginning of each school term, I make bulk quantities of sausage rolls, scrolls (cheese and Vegemite, ham and cheese or pizza), healthy lunchbox muffins and berry cupcakes, amazing chewy and healthy raw cookies, breakfast cookies, healthy and nut-free bliss balls, quiches, chia pudding, healthy muesli bars, veggie packed nuggets, banana bread and more.
+Before the beginning of each school term, I make bulk quantities of healthy lunchbox ideas for kids like; savoury muffins, sausage rolls, cheese scrolls, healthy lunchbox muffins and berry cupcakes, cookies, healthy and nut-free bliss balls, quiches, chia pudding, healthy muesli bars, banana bread and more.

-- Preparing food in large quantities saves time and hassle
+- Preparing food in large quantities saves time and stress

 - Avoiding packaged food means that you get to control of the ingredients going into your kids’ bodies